 The course materials are outstanding.
 Four separate workbooks were included with both “Secrets to Successful Golf Teaching” and “How to Make $100,000 a year as a Golf Teacher” being to most popular and most often referred to and discussed.

 Rather than detail each day’s events, suffice to say that the training was intense, detailed, but most importantly, each student was put through their paces of teaching his fellow attendees and the instructors.
 Not only was this hilarious watching the various teaching techniques used, but also the learning experience via constructive criticism was empowering, as it was technical.

 Over the 5 days at the school, the camaraderie between the students was evident.
 The enjoyment of having a lesson produce the desired result was great to experience and appreciate.
 Though each day began at 7.30 a.m., time flew by.
-Each day’s lunch with the instructors at a different restaurant was another course highlight.
+Each day’s lunch with the instructors being at a different restaurant was another course highlight.

 The subjects taught in the 3 marketing classes covered how to market oneself, the social media techniques, how to find a position, how to apply for a position, types of advertising to use and most importantly where and how to get students.

 A formal graduation dinner takes place in the evening at the hotel and this dinner ended at midnight.

 Since the course ended and prior to this article being written, we submitted the Open Book Exam to 5 teaching PGA pros for their professional opinion.
 Unanimously they all agreed that the exam was indeed a fair test and that for one to pass the test, knowledge of golf and teaching skill was essential.

-Prices: On Site: $1995.00 per person includes accommodation, meals and tuition.
+Prices: On-Site: $1495.00 per person which includes accommodation, meals, and tuition.

 Leonard Finkel is the author of The Secrets to the Game of Golf & Life and former editor in chief of Golf Journeys Magazine.
-His work has been featured in almost 200 publications including Golf Magazine, Golf Digest, The Wall Street Journal, USA Today, Golf Illustrated, Golf Tips and Player Magazine.
+His work has been featured in almost 200 publications including Golf Magazine, Golf Digest, The Wall Street Journal, USA Today, Golf Illustrated, Golf Tips, and Player Magazine.
 He has written more than a dozen cover stories for Golf Today Magazine.
 He has written extensively about golf and travel and added poker to his writing repertoire and also works as a marketing and public relations consultant.
 Prior to his career in golf, Finkel owned a chain of retail stores and a consulting and import company based in Asia.
 He attended the University of Utah.